nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

 Signatory rights can consist of one or more representation rules.
 Each rule describes in a structured machine-readable way the conditions for a mandate to be valid by setting requirements for the number of agents (Person or Legal entity) and the roles they must hold in a legal entity.
 An agent can hold one or many roles in a legal entity and can acquire signatory rights through multiple signatory rules.

 ## Overview model
+An overview or simplified model, showing the important classes with textual descriptions.

 ```mermaid
  %%{init:{'flowchart':{'nodeSpacing': 30, 'rankSpacing': 95, 'htmlLabels': false}}}%%
     classDiagram